kubeshark/docs/src/pages/en/performance.md

 ## Load Tests

-Below are the results of various load tests conducted on an EKS cluster with three m5.large instances and default resource limitations.
+Below are the results of various load tests conducted on an EKS cluster with three m5.large instances and default resource limitations, running Kubeshark with TLS disabled.

 ### Resource Consumption in a Mostly Idle Cluster Without Dissection